RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 2 : Contoso – Securing Access Control.md

 ## Challenge 2 : Contoso – Securing Access Control

 ### **Lab Environment:**
-The environmet includes Brand new Azure AD tenant with an account having<br>Global Admin rights.
+The environmet includes Brand new Azure AD tenant with an account having Global Admin rights.

 ### **Challenge Objective:**
 1. You have a new team member named “John Doe” joining your team as Azure AD Administrator.
 Their Azure AD account is already created as part of onboarding process.

 2. You need to assign them following permissions in most secure fashion.

    - Azure AD rights
    - Ability to Create Users
    - Ability to Create and Update Groups